Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ### Opt users out of tracking

-Users may wish to opt out of tracking entirely, which means no events and no records of their browsing history. `setOptOut` provides a way to fulfill certain users' requests for privacy.
+Users may wish to opt out of tracking entirely, which means no events and no records of their browsing history. `setOptOut` provides a way to fulfill a user's requests for privacy.

 === "Objective-C"